robinwyeo/robinwyeo.github.io/_portfolio/portfolio-1.md

 collection: portfolio
 ---

 I started recording my birding life list on our honeymoon in the Caribbean in April of 2023.
 About a year and a half later, Sara and I have seen ~320 bird species (primarily in North America) and set a goal of reaching 1000 while we travel!
-We record all of our sightings using the Cornell Lab of Ornithology resources Merlin and eBird [HYPERLINK NEEDED].
+We record all of our sightings using the Cornell Lab of Ornithology resources [Merlin](https://merlin.allaboutbirds.org/) and [eBird](https://ebird.org/).

 <br/>
 ![Life-list](/images/Portfolio-1-life-list.jpeg)